TROYTRON/bahhugss/docs/Initial Nation Stats Changelog.md

     - Mali Featured quite possibly the lowest GDP of every nation.
 I'm not even sure if TI supports sub-billion GDPs.
 Only Libya, CAR, and Somalia share this problem.
     - Northwest Mali merged into Western Sahara to form a single region named "Laayoune".
     - Northeast Mali merged into Tamanrasset region.
+- St Petersburg region split into Syktyvkar and Petrozavodsk (I will never remember how to spell these right).
+  - Closer examination shows Komi and Karelia to be geographically separated by flooding.
+  - Allows the Karelian Question to play out in this scenario, for maximum controversy!
+  - Population would likely be increased to compensate.
+It is currently kinda low anyway.
+Pending Atashkada magic.
+  - St Petersburg itself is very much underwater.
+Sorry Nevill.

 ## 30/04/2021
 - Nordic States de-merged into Norway, Sweden, Finland.